jnk2016/Plappy-Hanner/README.md

-# Toyota - Pay Per Drive
+# Happy Planner Mobile Application

-The React App for the Front-End of the project
+The React App for the front-end of the Android/IOS app

 ## Installation
 CD into the project directory, and then run the command